The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 How small would the difference need to be before it might be disregarded, statistically speaking?
-Conventionally, a change of about $3 \ \mbox{dB}$ is considered a just-noticeable difference in log-odds, while a change of about $30 \ \mbox{dB}$ in weight of evidence is typically considered strong evidence. taking the threshold somewhere between these limits, in the current example a difference in $\K$ might be considered ignorable somewhere between $\lvert \Delta \K \rvert \sim 1.6 \cdot 10^{-10} \; \mbox{bits}$ and $\lvert \Delta \K \rvert \sim 1.6 \cdot 10^-{9} \; \mbox{bits}$, much smaller than the observed difference quoted above, and smaller even that the smallest change in $\K$ that could be anticipated given the populations, so effectively \textit{any} observable change in $\K$ would be regarded as statistically significant.\footnote{It is an oft-repeated truism that statistical significance is not the same thing as practical significance.
+Conventionally, a change of about $3 \ \mbox{dB}$ is considered a just-noticeable difference in log-odds, while a change of about $30 \ \mbox{dB}$ in weight of evidence is typically considered strong evidence. taking the threshold somewhere between these limits, in the current example, a difference in $\K$ might be considered ignorable somewhere between $\lvert \Delta \K \rvert \sim 1.6 \cdot 10^{-10} \; \mbox{bits}$ and $\lvert \Delta \K \rvert \sim 1.6 \cdot 10^{-9} \; \mbox{bits}$, much smaller than the observed difference quoted above, and smaller even than the smallest change in $\K$ that could be anticipated given the scale of the populations, so effectively \textit{any} observable change in $\K$ consistent with the constraints could be regarded as statistically meaningful.\footnote{It is an oft-repeated truism that statistical significance is not the same thing as practical significance.
 But here, we are primarily concerned with inequities in sampling information and concomitant distortion of political influence, so in a sense messaging and information are precisely what are at issue.
-But additionally, the probability that even the smallest change in an apportionment (the addition or removal of a seat, or a shift in a seat form one state to another) will lead to an actual substantial differences in who gets represented by whom, and by which party, or what constituent services are provided to what individuals, or what legislation is passed, is difficult to calculate, but will clearly be close to unity.
-Minimal changes in apportionment can produce large changes in expected utility amongst represented individuals, so in this sense any difference in our figure-of-merit that could motivate a shift in apportionment ought to be considered as potentially significant.}
+But additionally, the probability that even the smallest change in an apportionment (the addition or removal of a seat, or a shift in a seat form one state to another) would lead to actual substantial differences in who gets represented by whom, and by which party, or what constituent services are provided to what individuals, or what legislation is passed, is difficult to calculate, but will clearly be close to unity.
+Minimal changes in apportionment can produce large changes in expected utility amongst represented individuals, so in this sense essentially any difference in our figure-of-merit that could motivate a shift in apportionment ought to be considered as potentially significant.}